IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 [!Video-Loop videos/create-entity-pet.mp4]

 > [!NOTE]
-> Here you can see that an `Id` Primary Key attribute has already been added to our `Pet` entity because we've configured the Database settings to use `Explicitly add PKs and FKs automatically`.
-Also due to the `Key Type` setting (being `guid`) the Primary Key assumes the type of `guid`.
+> An `Id` Primary Key attribute has been automatically added to our `Pet` entity because we've configured the Database settings to use `Explicitly add PKs and FKs automatically` and its type was set to `guid` due as per the `Key Type` setting.

 Create an `Owner` entity with the following attributes: